Bitcoin Trading Guide for Beginners

 The order will be completed once it accumulates enough sellers to hand over five Bitcoins.
-Depending on sellers availability, you might end up buying three Bitcoins at one price, and the other two at a higher price.
+Depending on seller availability, you might end up buying three Bitcoins at one price, and the other two at a higher price.

 In other words, in a market order, you don’t stop buying or selling Bitcoins until the amount requested is reached.
 With market orders, you may end up paying more or selling for less than you intended, so be careful.

-It’s basically an order that tells the exchange the following: If the price drops by a certain percentage or to a certain point, I will sell my Bitcoins at the preset price, so I will lose as little money as possible.
-A stop-loss order acts like a market order.
+A stop-loss is basically an order that tells the trading platform the following: “If the price drops to $X, I will sell my Bitcoins at $Y, to avoid any further losses”.
+A stop-loss order typically acts as a market order, which executes instantly.